Bug #4196

 AC_SUBST([PYTHON_EXEC_PREFIX], [$am_python_exec_prefix_subst])

-#3 Updated by Knödlseder Jürgen over 1 year ago
+#3 Updated by Knödlseder Jürgen almost 2 years ago

 Maybe the issues comes from this change in /usr/local/share/aclocal-1.16/python.m4.
 On Mac OS 10.11 I see